pip-services/pip-services-docs/content/en/toolkit/recipes/cassandra/_index.md

 **getOneRandom()**

 This method extracts a random record according to a given condition.
 As this method is private, we need to first define it in our custom component and then call it from our persistence object.
+We also need to use the filterCondition() method to adapt our filter to Cassandra.
 The following code shows how to do this:

 {{< tabsection >}}
   {{< include "./__code10_node.md" >}}